The Home Page of Elisabeth Camp

 * "Critical Study of Josef Stern’s Metaphor in Context" (Nous 39:4 (December 2005), 715-731.)

 A critical discussion of Stern's 2000 book postulating a metaphoricity operator 'Mthat' modeled on Kaplan's 'Dthat'.
-I focus on Stern's claim that we need to adopt a semantic analysis of metaphor because metaphor exhibits interpretive constraints which cannot be explained on a pragmatic view; I argue that in each case the 'constraint' is merely defeasible, and that a pragmatic analysis can accomodate the data more parsimoniously and in greater generality than Stern's theory can.
+I focus on Stern's claim that we need to adopt a semantic analysis of metaphor because metaphor exhibits interpretive constraints which cannot be explained on a pragmatic view; I argue that in each case the 'constraint' is merely defeasible, and that a pragmatic analysis can accommodate the data more parsimoniously and in greater generality than Stern's theory can.

 * "The Generality Constraint and Categorial Restrictions" (Philosophical Quarterly 54:215 (April 2004), 209-231.)